Case systems overview

-Case management involves building and managing a set of tools, in other words a case system, using which individual cases can be monitored and progressed to arrive at effective resolutions.
-A case is an instance or item created in a case system.
+Case management involves building and managing a set of tools, in other words a case system, using which investigative work or requests can be monitored and progressed to find effective resolutions.
+Case systems help you manage highly adaptable workflows that involve interactions between people and information.
+Similar to other flows, a form stores the data for an item and all steps.

-An example of a case system might be in using an issue tracker for your software product.
-In such a system, an issue logged in the system would be a case or an item.
-As a flow admin, you can create issues, set custom statuses, assign issues to the right workers, and collaborate to resolve them.
-Similarly, a case can also be a ticket, bug, or an incident, depending on how a case system is set up.
+An example of a case system could be a help desk for your business.
+Tickets raised in the help desk become cases or items.
+As a flow admin, you can create tickets, set custom statuses, assign tickets to the right workers, and collaborate to resolve them.
+Similarly, a case can also be a bug, issue, service request, or an incident, depending on how a case system is set up.

 Here’s an overview of all that you can do using case systems in Kissflow: